Festivals-App/festivals-identity-server/README.md

 The FestivalsIdentityAPI is documented in detail [here](./DOCUMENTATION.md).

 ## Architecture
+There are a three diffrent security mechanisms to secure the festivalsapp backend, at first every party needs a valid client certificate from the FestivalsApp Root CA to communicate with other partys via mTLS, for more information [see the festivals-pki repository](https://github.com/Festivals-App/festivals-pki).
+After secure communication is established, clients need either an API key for the read-only parts of the FestivalsAPI or an JSON Web Token ([JWT](https://de.wikipedia.org/wiki/JSON_Web_Token)) for everything else.
+The JWT is used to implement a role-based access control ([RBAC](https://de.wikipedia.org/wiki/Role_Based_Access_Control)) to decide whether the user is authorized to access the given function.

 The general documentation for the Festivals App is in the [festivals-documentation](https://github.com/festivals-app/festivals-documentation) repository.
 The documentation repository contains architecture information, general deployment documentation, templates and other helpful documents.

 ## Engage
 I welcome every contribution, whether it is a pull request or a fixed typo.
 The best place to discuss questions and suggestions regarding the festivals-identity-server is the [issues](https://github.com/festivals-app/festivals-identity-server/issues/) section.
 More general information and a good starting point if you want to get involved is the [festival-documentation](https://github.com/Festivals-App/festivals-documentation) repository.

 The following channels are available for discussions, feedback, and support requests: